bkstar123/laravel-social-auth/README.md

 Route::get('/login/{provider}/callback', 'Auth\LoginController@handleSocialProviderCallback')
      ->name('login.social.callback');
 ```
-- In view file where you put login form, add social login link, for example:
+- In the view file where you have the login form, add a social login link, for example:
 ```html
 <!-- For Google login -->
 <a href="{{ route('login.social', ['provider' => 'google']) }}"